Hawks beat Wolves 127-120 as teams brace for roster shifts

 Young and Collins had 20 and 15 points, respectively, by halftime.
 Collins had a double-double midway through the third quarter, and Young had some impressive alley-oops to Collins.

-Andrew Wiggins scored 25 and Josh Okogie 23 to lead the Wolves, who made it a game with a late 19-7 run in a too-little, too-late bid.
-Towns finished with 21 points.
+Minnesota, meanwhile, is expected to receive Evan Turner from Atlanta, along with Malik Beasley, Jarred Vanderbilt and Juancho Hernangomez from Denver.
+They certainly missed Covington, one of their better defenders since arriving last season in the trade that sent Jimmy Butler to Philadelphia.

 The Wolves never led and struggled to recover from an early 14-4 run at the end of the first quarter that had them playing catch up the rest of the way.
-Atlanta led by as many as 21 points.
-They certainly missed Covington, one of their better defenders since arriving last season.
+Atlanta led by as many as 21 points

 Towns completed a three-point play with 1:25 remaining to cut Atlanta’s lead to seven and Okogie’s dunk with 48.4 to play made it 122-117.
 Vince Carter hit a 3-pointer, Okogie missed a 3, and the Hawks shot free throws the rest of the way.